BoneInscri/ics-pa/notes/PA_2.md

 ![image-20231113150910760](PA_2.assets/image-20231113150910760.png)

-AND, OR, and XOR perform bitwise logical operations
+AND， OR， and XOR perform bitwise logical operations